Share it

 Ski socks

-Mittens or Gloves
+Mittens or gloves

 Water-resistant and breathable mittens or gloves are definitely ‘a must’ in order to keep your hands dry and warm.
 They’re certainly one of the most needed ski details.